Stalpo/stalpomaparthelper/README.md

 3. /clearDownloadedMaps

 clears the .minecraft/maparts folder

+4. /delay value

+sets the new delay value (in milliseconds) between each inventory action

 # Applies to everything below
 Make sure that your 3 inventory rows are empty for most of the features to work properly.